grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Chips took Owen and Gregory off to the engine rooms to get the fuel hoses they normally used for refueling down from their wall racks and rigged to the _Gnat_.

-Captain Percy looked down at the mess of patches and foul blackened welds that lined the passageway down through the hole in the bottom of her boat, and for a moment could not believe they were still afloat.
+Percy looked down at the mess of patches and foul blackened welds that lined the passageway down through the hole in the bottom of her boat, and for a moment could not believe they were still afloat.
 "Captain Shakes," she said to the only person left with her, "let me buy you a cup of coffee."

 [//]: # (----- invisible character break)